 Incredible as it may seem, we’ve experienced situations in which a driver pulling into a driveway failed to see children playing.
 Clearly, drivers can’t do this.
 They must see and avoid anyone in the direct path of their vehicle.

 Children Running Into the Road

-Children do the unexpected.
+Children do the unexpected and drivers aren't always vigilant.
 They run into the road chasing a ball or a pet, they dart out from behind a parked car or they suddenly cross into the street to get to a friend’s house.
 In Florida, depending on their age, children are not held to the same standard as an adult.
 The focus of the insurance company will be to blame your child for what happened.
 Don’t just buy into that argument, it is never that simple.
 Each accident involving a child must be looked at very carefully and your lawyer must know what facts and circumstances will make a difference.

 A Child Hit While Walking in a Crosswalk

 One of the biggest dangers of using crosswalks is the mistaken belief drivers will always stop.
 The reality is cars don’t stop for people in crosswalks and many children don’t realize this.
 The reasons are the same, driver distraction, inattention to the road ahead and impatience.
 Anyone using a crosswalk must always carefully watch every approaching car assuming the driver has not seen them.

 This is a big factor at intersections where cars and trucks can make a left or right turn across a crosswalk, especially larger multilane intersections.
 Most adults understand they must constantly look not only for cars coming from their left or right but also behind them for a car turning at the intersection.
 Many refer to this as needing to walk with their head on a swivel, constantly looking in several directions.